 Loss of appetite

-Diarrhoea is usually mild.
-If it doesn’t get better, your doctor can prescribe drugs to control it.
-Make sure you drink at least 2 litres (3½ pints) of fluid every day if you have diarrhoea.
+This is usually mild.
+If it does not get better, your doctor can prescribe drugs to control it.
+Make sure you drink at least 2 litres (31/2 pints) of fluids every day if you have diarrhoea.

 Your hair may become thinner when you are taking this treatment.
 This is usually mild.
 Ask your nurse for advice if you are worried about this.